delonlee01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove a specified candidate from the address book based on the displayed list index.
+1. User requests to remove a specified candidate from the address book.
-2. Specified contact is removed and a success message is displayed.
-3. RecruitTrackPro updates the displayed list accordingly.
+2. RecruitTrackPro updates the displayed list accordingly.

    Use case ends.